Tofiq Musayev

-Tofiq Musayev (born December 15, 1989) is an Azerbaijani professional mixed martial artist, competing in the Lightweight division of the UFC.
-He has previously fought for Rizin Fighting Federation, where he was the RIZIN Lightweight Grand Prix Champion, and for Bellator MMA.
+Tofiq Musayev (born December 15, 1989) is an Azerbaijani professional mixed martial artist who currently competes in the Lightweight division of the Ultimate Fighting Championship (UFC).
+He has previously fought for Rizin Fighting Federation, where he was the Rizin Lightweight Grand Prix Champion, and for Bellator MMA.
+As of September 5, 2026, he is #13 in the Meta UFC lightweight rankings.

 Early life

 Tofiq Musayev was born in Sahil, Azerbaijan.
 Even at school, due to the minimum number of sports sections, he went to karate and later with pankration, kung-fu and taekwondo.
-Initially having success at the regional level, Musaev decided to devote himself completely to sanda, therefore, after graduating from school in 2007, he entered the sports academy.
-He became Asian Pankration champion in 2016 and world champion in Kung-fu, while studying at the Azeribaijan Sports Academy from 2007 to 2011.
+Initially having success at the regional level, Musaev devoted himself to sanda, therefore, after graduating from school in 2007, he entered the Azeribaijan sports academy until 2011.
+He became Asian Pankration champion in 2016.
 He is blue belt in Brazilian jiu-jitsu.

 Mixed martial arts career

 Early career

-Since MMA was something new in Azerbaijan, and there were no well-trained fighters for sparring and training, Tofiq experienced certain difficulties getting used to the new format fights.
-Made his professional debut at the Azerbaijan MMA Federation in May 2013.
-When he was suddenly selected for the main event in that match, he achieved a vivid heel hold in 1R and won his debut match.
-His main problem was the defense on the ground, because in the first 6 fights, he filled himself with a 3–3 record, losing by submission in two cases out of three.
+Tofiq made his professional debut at the Azerbaijan MMA Federation in May 2013.
+When selected for the main event in that match, he achieved a heel hold in 1R and won his debut match.
+In his first 6 fights, he had a 3–3 record, losing by submission in two cases out of three.
 Starting with the Ukrainian Oplot Challenge events, the athlete began to travel to Russia and perform there.